 SELECT table_name, schema_name, status FROM INFORMATION_SCHEMA.KEPLER_META_BUILD_TASK ORDER BY create_time DESC LIMIT 10;

-The following table describes the status of BUILD jobs that correspond to different values of status
+The following table describes the status of BUILD jobs based on the values of the status

 Value of | Description |